JackMaarek/GO-Docker-initiation/README.md

 # README

-## Docker-Application
+## Docker-Application_Go-ELK

-A small docker application using ELK stack
+This project is built to demonstrate the power of Go and how it can be used with ELK stack

+- Using Golang with Elasticsearch, Logstash, and Kibana (ELK Stack)